 - Get a second opinion about treatment options

-- Keep a copy of your own health history
+- Keep a copy of your own medical history

 Agency for Healthcare Research and Quality